brenden17/infinity/doc/ubuntu-setting.md

 ~~~

 * pip on ubuntu12.04

-try to type it without sudo then when you have permission error then use sudo.
+try to type it without sudo when you have permission error then use sudo.

 ~~~
 $sudo apt-get update